 Back to Listing

-I live in Newcastle and work remotely quite often (see my setup above).
-Given some of us will be working remotely more frequently than usual I thought I might share some tips I’ve learned over the past year.
+I live in Newcastle and work remotely quite often (see my setup above) and thought I might share some tips I’ve learned in the past year.

 - Know your most efficient times of day then block out your diary for project/deep thinking work – for me it’s the morning and between 3-5pm.